DHTMLX/docs-kanban/docs/guides/customization.md

 # Customization

 Besides configuring Kanban, you can customize its appearance and behaviour.
-The widget allows you to specify a custom template for cards, modify a context menu for cards, columns and rows, change the Toolbar structure and functionality, and apply your css styles to Kanban.
+The widget allows you to specify a custom template for cards, modify a context menu for cards, columns and rows, change the Toolbar structure and functionality, and apply custom css styles to Kanban.

 ## Custom cards